-Cohabitation refers to people (regardless of their gender) who live together as if they were married, but are not legally married.
-Society in general has progressed a long way since the days when the mere hint of ‘living in sin’ would have had the ladies reaching for their smelling salts.
+Cohabitation refers to people (regardless of gender) who live together as if they were married, but are not legally married.
+Society has progressed a long way since the days when the mere hint of ‘living in sin’ would have raised eyebrows.
 South Africa’s courts have, equally, kept up with the changing times, and have on numerous occasions recognised the existence of a cohabitation relationship between two people.

 The courts generally recognise the existence of a universal partnership when three essentials are met:

 - Each party contributes something to the partnership, or binds him/herself to a contribution;

 - The partnership is carried out for their joint benefit;

 - The object of the partnership is to make a profit.

 When these three essentials are determined to have been met, the court will recognise the existence of a universal partnership, in that the parties act like partners in all material aspects, but haven’t expressly entered into an agreement.

 The courts have, however, warned that cohabitants do not have the same rights as spouses in legally recognised civil marriages.
 For example, there is no reciprocal duty of support.
 And on termination of the relationship each person goes their own way, taking with them any assets in their own name.
 There is no consideration for the contributions made by the other party to the parties’ living expenses during their relationship.